 Epoetin alfa should be refrigerated and protected from light.
 Do not let it freeze.
+The prefilled syringe should be allowed to warm to room temperature just before injecting it, and may be stored for up to 7 days at room temperature.
 Do not shake the medication before use.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to epoetin alfa or any ingredients of the medication